 Word of Mouth.
 Tell people directly!
 Hand out a flyer about the tax credit after every fitting or put up a poster in your office.
 The content can be as simple as "Congress is considering a proposal to provide you with a tax credit for hearing aid treatment.
 They need to hear that you support this idea now!"

 Post it on your website or your business card.
 This message says it all: Help pass hearing aid tax credit legislation now, visit www.hearingaidtaxcredit.org!

 Send an eBlast.
 A quick email to your patient/friend/customer list can help spread the word.
-Don't' have time to write?
+Don't have time to write?
 Copy and paste this: Hearing loss affects 1 in 4 households in America.
 Congress is considering a proposal to provide Americans with a tax credit for hearing aid treatment.
 They need to hear that you support this idea now!
 While passage of the tax credit bill may not impact you it could help a friend or relative of yours.
 Visit www.hearingaidtaxcredit.org and make your voice heard either for yourself or on behalf of a relative or friend.
 Please forward this email to anyone else who may benefit from this legislation.

 Snail Mail.
 Do you regularly connect with consumers via the mail?
 Try sending a separate piece about the tax credit or mention it as part of your typical communication.
-We have also created a suggested postcard design.

 Reach out to the community (online and real life!).
 Print some tax credit flyers and go around to physicians' offices, senior centers, and the local library to post them.
 Get creative!
 Belong to facebook?
 Send a message to all your U.S. contacts to support this legislation and encourage them to join the Hearing Aid Tax Credit facebook group started by Dr. Juliette Sterkens.